Parque Tezozómoc

 Parque Tezozómoc is a large park in Mexico City.
 It is located in the Azcapotzalco borough, in the northwestern section of Mexico City (México, D. F.), Mexico.
 It is 28 ha in size.

 The park was designed by Mario Schjetnan, and opened in 1982.
 It is near the El Rosario residential neighborhood, and was built on the land of the former Hacienda del Rosario.
-It an important public open space, sports and recreational area, and a point of reference landmark for northwestern Mexico City.
+It is an important public open space, sports and recreational area, and a point-of-reference landmark for northwestern Mexico City.

 Features

 In the park's center there is a large pond with a 'nature reserve' island.
 The Museum of Regional Art, and the Museum of Three Dimensional Art, are both located on the northern perimeter.

 A scaled representation of the Valley of Mexico as it was in the Prehispanic (pre-16th century) has been created by Schjetnan, using berms and hills.
-Signs around the pond describe the features around historic Lake Texcoco, that dominated the valley basin then.
-The Aztec city of Tenochtitlan was on an island in Lake Texcoco.
+Signs around the pond describe the features around the historic Lake Texcoco, that dominated the valley basin then.
+The Aztec city of Tenochtitlan was on an island in the former Lake Texcoco.

 Today, the park is a recreational center in this area of the city.
 It provides a place for socializing, amusement, and recreation, with: walkway promenades, 1200 m cycle way, playgrounds, lawns and park benches, refreshment stands, and a skating rink.
 It has many sports facilities, such as: an outdoor gym, basketball courts, volleyball courts, and tennis courts.